Chart Color Schemes

 Wagaman's population is younger than the national pattern

-At 35 years, Wagaman's median age is comparable to Greater Darwin's average of 34 and slightly lower than Australia's national average of 38.
-Compared to Greater Darwin, Wagaman has a higher percentage of residents aged 45-54 (13.9%) but fewer residents aged 25-34 (16.4%).
-According to post-2021 Census data, the age group of 75 to 84 years has increased from 3.2% to 4.4% of Wagaman's population, while the 0 to 4 cohort has decreased from 7.3% to 5.2%.
-Demographic modeling indicates that Wagaman's age profile will significantly change by 2041.
-The 45-54 age group is projected to grow the most at a rate of 19%, adding 54 residents to reach a total of 340.
-Residents aged 65 and older are expected to represent 52% of the population growth, with declines projected for the 0 to 4 and 5 to 14 age cohorts.
+Wagaman's median age is 35 years, comparable to Greater Darwin's average of 34 years and marginally lower than Australia's national average of 38 years.
+Relative to Greater Darwin, Wagaman has a higher proportion of residents aged 45-54 (13.9%) but fewer residents aged 25-34 (16.4%).
+According to the post-2021 Census data, the percentage of residents aged 75-84 has increased from 3.2% to 4.4%, while the percentage of those aged 0-4 has decreased from 7.3% to 5.2%.
+Demographic modeling suggests significant changes in Wagaman's age profile by 2041, with the strongest projected growth in the 45-54 cohort (19%), adding 54 residents to reach a total of 340.
+The demographic aging trend continues as residents aged 65 and older represent 52% of anticipated population growth.
+Meanwhile, population declines are projected for the 0-4 and 5-14 age cohorts.